Anthony_Nolan_Patients_&_Families_100617_0574

 Medical options for blood cancers and disorders

-A stem cell transplant is one of many possible treatment options for blood cancers and blood disorders.
+A stem cell transplant is one of many possible treatments for blood cancers and blood disorders.

 Introduction

-Some treatments may provide a cure for your condition while others will help to relieve your symptoms on a day-to-day basis.
+Some of these treatments may cure your condition.
+Others will help relieve your symptoms on a day-to-day basis, and are called non-curative treatments.

 There are lots of common questions around treatments.
-Here we provide some of the answers plus links for further information.
+Here we provide some of the answers and link to websites where you can find more information.

 What's the best treatment option for me?

-When it comes to deciding on the best treatment, there are many factors that need to be considered, including:
+When it comes to deciding on the best treatment, many factors need to be considered.
+These include:

 • the condition you have